sarahciston/codingcare/posts/designdoc.md

 When predicting what words will most likely follow the word '*bank*', should the ML system expect '*money*' or '*river*'?
 Depending on what texts have trained the model, if the system almost always expects *money*, the opportunities to encounter *rivers* disappear.

-This example comes from a tutorial on transformers @rasaRasaAlgorithmWhiteboard2020 [Rasa](), a type of machine learning model commonly used for training with large language datasets for machine learning.
+This example comes from a tutorial on transformers [@rasaRasaAlgorithmWhiteboard2020](), a type of machine learning model commonly used for training with large language datasets for machine learning.
 It was presented as a neutral example, but it is instructive not only for describing the operation of these systems on a technical level but for showing how they pit economic value versus other values, such as ecology and poetics.
-Fredric Kaplan calls this "linguistic capitalism" @kaplanLinguisticCapitalismAlgorithmic2014 [Kaplan](), and describes how its technical mechanisms shrink the possibilities for what can be searched, spoken, and known.
+Fredric Kaplan calls this "linguistic capitalism" [@kaplanLinguisticCapitalismAlgorithmic2014](), and describes how its technical mechanisms shrink the possibilities for what can be searched, spoken, and known.

 Each moment where a decision is made to chose *money* over *river* is miniscule, a microgesture made by numerical weights.
 Individually, each can be reasoned away.
 But in aggregate, these decisions make huge impacts.

 **SCALE & SCRAPING**

 Whether curating a small collection, or scraping from the web indiscriminately, gathering and selecting sources for texts enacts the cultural standards of its creators.
 Selection presents a point of view.
-Acknowledging and accounting for this avoids the pervasive assumption that the totalizing approaches of large language model datasets "neutralize" this issue, when in fact they highlight the Western, Educated, Industrialized, Rich, Democratic (WEIRD) culture from which they emerge.
+Acknowledging and accounting for this counteracts the pervasive assumption that the totalizing approaches of large language model datasets "neutralize" this issue, when in fact they highlight the Western, Educated, Industrialized, Rich, Democratic (WEIRD) culture from which they emerge.

 **ORIGINS & LEGACIES**